-The first step is to determine what the bare necessities are to achieve success for your organization, individual departments, or specific roles.
-It’s important to understand the consequences of ignoring these needs as you aim to build a highly motivated and engaged workforce.
-90% of employees say they’re more likely to stay with a company when they believe their needs are met.
+The first step is to determine the bare necessities to achieve success for your organization, individual departments, or specific roles.
+It’s essential to understand the consequences of ignoring these needs as you aim to build a highly motivated and engaged workforce.
+90% of employees say when you meet their needs, they’re more likely to stay with a company.
 As they progress through each stage of the pyramid, you’re not only gaining loyalty, but the employee’s independence, confidence, and autonomy are bolstered along the way, too.

 An employee’s physiological needs are the tools and information required to get their job done.
 This stage is critical for progressing to the next stages and shouldn’t be overlooked, but if it’s the only thing you provide, your employees have no way to progress.
 An employee stuck at the bottom of the pyramid is a disengaged employee—the kind who only shows up for the paycheck.

 Successfully meeting these basic needs while also providing a clear track to move up to the next stage requires a robust onboarding program that can shorten the employee’s time to productivity and provide them with the training to make it to the next level.
 82% of new hires are more likely to stay with a company longer than three years if they go through exceptional onboarding.

 Tip: Meeting the physiological needs of your employees doesn’t need to be complicated!
 Some ways to fulfill this pyramid level include paying employees on time, establishing an easy-to-use method for requesting time off, or offering benefits such as money management workshops.